ilia-barynkin/cadex-curves-task/README.md

 ## TODO

-Add data visualization to the python directory for greater clarity.
+Add data visualization to the python directory for greater clarity (if it is needed and worth the time).